+Through proactive plan management, regulatory changes, and enrollment trends, the TRS-Care fund saw significant growth in 2023.
+TRS-Care is in a strong, positive position as we move into 2024 and 2025.
+The TRS-Care fund remains steady-the plan is now in its seventh year with no premium increases.

+See Appendix N: TRS-Care Funding by Source for more information about the TRS-Care fund balance.

+TRS-CARE BENEFITS UPDATE

+Benefits Update

-Year Premium Update Benefits Update 2023 No changes to premiums TRS-Care Medicare Advantage: Deductible lowered from \$500 to \$400 Eyeglass or contact lens allowance once every 12 months instead of every 24 months Free \$200 hearing accessory with the purchase of a premium hearing aid TRS-Care Standard: Teladoc copay increased from \$30 to \$42 (after a participant meets their deductible) RediMD added at \$30 copay 2024 No changes to premiums TRS-Care Medicare Advantage: Changed over-the-counter (OTC) provider to Healthy Benefits Plus from Solutran.
-Participants now get a \$40 debit card every quarter to buy eligible OTC items at participating retail locations, online, over the phone, or by mail through the OTC catalog.
-Select OTC hearing aids can be purchased with no prescription from UnitedHealthcare Hearing UnitedHealthcare (UHC) app has new navigation enhancements TRS-Care Standard: Individual deductible increased by \$100 to align with IRS adjusted guidelines.
+- Eyeglass or contact lens allowance once every 12 months instead of every 24 months • Free \$200 hearing accessory with the purchase of a premium hearing aid

+• Teladoc copay increased from \$30 to \$42 (after a participant meets their deductible)

+- Changed over-the-counter (OTC) provider to Healthy Benefits Plus from Solutran.
+Participants now get a \$40 debit card every guarter to buy eligible OTC items at participating retail locations, online, over the phone, or by mail through the - Select OTC hearing aids can be purchased with no prescription from - UnitedHealthcare (UHC) app has new navigation enhancements

+Individual deductible increased by \$100 to align with IRS adjusted guidelines.
 This change allows participants to continue contributing to and using a health savings account.
 The deductible for TRS-Care Standard has not changed since 2018 when significant legislative changes took effect.
 The 2023 deductibles were too low for TRS-Care Standard to be compatible with a health savings account in 2024.

-TRS-Care (all plans): Express Scripts is the new TRS-Care pharmacy benefits manager that started Jan.
-1, 2024 Dental and vision benefits for TRS retirees and their families are coming to TRS-Care on Jan.
+• Express Scripts is the new TRS-Care pharmacy benefits manager that started

+• Dental and vision benefits for TRS retirees and their families are coming to TRS-Care on Jan.
 1, 2025 (Enrollment starts in late 2024)